scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - *Parent-child* links create a hierarchy between the parent and the child AS within the same ISD.
 ASes with a parent-child link typically have a provider-customer relationship.
 - *Peering* links exist between ASes with a (settlement-free or paid) peering relationship.
 They can be established between any two ASes (core or non-core).
 Peering links can cross ISD boundaries.

-These link types form the basis for the notion of "valley-free" paths.
-Valley-freedom simply means that a child AS does not carry transit traffic from a parent AS.
+These link types form the basis for the notion of "valley free" paths.
+Valley freeness means that a child AS does not carry transit traffic from a parent AS.
-The SCION paths are always valley-free, and consist of (at most) three segments; first an up-segment, traversing links from child to parent, then a core-segment consisting of core-links and then a down-segment traversing links from parent to child.
+The SCION paths are always valley free, and consist of (at most) three segments; first an up-segment, traversing links from child to parent, then a core-segment consisting of core-links and then a down-segment traversing links from parent to child.
 Peering link can be used as "shortcuts" in such an up-core-down path.
 A path can contain at most one peering link shortcut.
 Implicitly, peering links can thus only be used in paths between ASes in the "customer-cone" of the ASes connected by the peering link.

 The following figure shows the three types of links for one small ISD with the two core ASes A and C, and the four non-core ASes D,E,F, and G.